freeCodeCamp/freeCodeCamp/guide/english/c/hello-world/index.md

  * If you use printf() function without writing #include <stdio.h>, the program will not be compiled.
  * The execution of a C program starts from the main() function.
  * The printf() is a library function to send formatted output to the screen.
 In this program, the printf() displays Hello, World! text        on the screen.
  * The return 0; statement is the "Exit status" of the program.
-In simple terms, program ends with this statement
+In simple terms, program ends with this statement.

  ## Output:
  ```